user2311717757/nlp_doctor/MIA/MIA_black_threshold/README.md

 # Document Description
 ## Background
 This folder contains all the runtime scripts for MIA (black-box/threshold).Specifically, this includes scripts for membership inference attacks.
-Scripts to test the effectiveness of defenses.
-As well as MEA/MDIA combined with MIA's scripts.
+Scripts to test the effectiveness of defense, as well as MEA/MDIA combined with MIA's scripts.
 ## Useage

 Description of the parameters in the script.